I remember it like it was yesterday…

 It was a home-run investment.
 Why did we sell?

 “In a week?”
 Lief asked skeptically.
-“You could find a buyer in a week to return me double my money?”
+“You could find a buyer in a week to return us double our money?”

 “Buyers are bidding against each other,” Luis explained.
 “Everybody wants a stake in Europe’s hottest market.”

-Lief looked over at me and I at him.
-We smiled at each other and nodded.
+Lief looked over at me and I back at him.
+As when we’d made the buy, we didn’t need much convincing now to exit.
 We’d have no trouble finding other uses for that capital.

-“Let’s sell,” Lief said holding up his glass.
-The three of us toasted the decision.
+“So we’re selling,” Lief said holding up his glass to toast the decision.

 Three days later Luis emailed to say he had a buyer for 4,000 euros more than our ask.

 Each of those purchases was made for personal reasons.
-The choice for what to buy was based on charm appeal.
 I gave no thought to when or how I’d exit or how much appreciation I might enjoy.
 I did make money from each buy but accidentally.

 Then I met Lief Simon.
 Nothing about his approach to buying real estate was accidental.